Kevin R. Johnson, Ed.D.

-A visionary leader, believer, and builder, Dr. Kevin R. Johnson has over 20 years of executive leadership.
-Having earned his doctorate in Organizational Leadership from Columbia University, Kevin is a seasoned practitioner in transforming organizations into innovative, high-performing, fiscally-sound, and pioneering institutions.
+A visionary leader, believer, and builder, Dr. Kevin R. Johnson, affectionately known to Dare to Imagine as “Pastor KJ,” is a seasoned leader in transforming organizations into innovative, high-performing, fiscally-sound, and pioneering institutions.

 A Phi Beta Kappa and Magna Cum Laude graduate of Morehouse College, Dr. Johnson was awarded the Martin Luther King Jr. and Oprah Winfrey scholarships.
 He earned a Master of Divinity degree as a Union Scholar from Union Theological Seminary, and later earned the Doctor of Education (Ed.D.) degree in Organizational Leadership and Transformational Learning from Columbia University.

 He is married to Mrs. Kimya S. P. Johnson, Esq., Director of Diversity, Inclusion & Pro Bono a labor and employment attorney at the law firm of Cozen O’Connor.
 They are Philadelphia residents and are proud parents of their son and two daughters.